gld2122/bgslide/README.md

 # bgslide
-Go script to customize your desktop photo slideshow on macOS.
+Desktop wallpaper manager in Go for macOS.

 ## To Use